publicarray/z-nettool/README.md

 # Network Diagnostic Tool

 When cables aren’t labeled and documentation is missing, simple network troubleshooting can take far longer than it should.
-Questions like “Which switch and port am I connected to?” or “Why is this link stuck at 100 Mbps?” come up all the time.
+Questions like "Which switch and port am I connected to?" or "Is this link negotiating at Gigabit?" come up all the time.

 This cross-platform tool brings together common network checks in one place to help you diagnose issues faster from the client's point of view, no need to log into every switch.